 A brand new day for Australian SEO is dawning as we are getting ready for 2018.
 It’s time to start laying out our digital strategies and be more vigilant in the way we deal with our online marketing efforts.
-SEO changes faster than the speed of light and we should keep up if we don’t want to be left behind.
+SEO changes faster than the speed of light and we should keep up if we don’t want to get into trouble.

 There are many things to consider when preparing for SEO strategies in 2018.
 Adjustments are made based on customer usage and Google algorithm updates.
 If you are into modern marketing, you cannot afford to be complacent and lose the ranking that you worked hard to achieve.